phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 265869
+#Number of Trump Tweets: 69786
-#Number of Clinton Tweets: 102784
+#Number of Sanders Tweets: 46303
-#Number of Trump Tweets: 69420
+#Number of Rubio Tweets: 21258
-#Number of Sanders Tweets: 46131
+#Number of Carson Tweets: 14825
-#Number of Rubio Tweets: 21166
+#Number of Bush Tweets: 11683
-#Number of Carson Tweets: 14752
+#Total Number of Tweets:
-#Number of Bush Tweets: 11618
+#Number of Clinton Tweets:
 ---
 ---